 In June of 2010 I got sick.
 What started out as a stomachache turned into a complete meltdown inside my entire abdomen.
 This included my bladder, and both reproductive and digestive systems.
 It is now two and half years later and boy have my eyes been opened.

-After having surgery and being put on the same hormone they gave my father for prostate cancer (!), which was supposed to be out of my system in thirty-days, but took a full five months, I was no better.
+After having surgery and being put on the same hormone drug (Lupron) they gave my father for prostate cancer (!), which was supposed to be out of my system in thirty-days, but took a full five months, I was no better.
 In fact, I was worse.
 My next set of options was exploratory surgery, more drugs and a hysterectomy.
-I was only 45, and while I was definitely feeling older than I was because I was such a mess, I did not feel old enough to start menopause or lose that much of my body’s own natural equipment.
+I was only 45, and while I definitely felt older than I was because I was such a mess, I did not feel old enough to start menopause or lose that much of my body’s own natural equipment.
 But even with my organs intact, my body could not take one more poke, prod or pill.

 As the situation progressed, something in me said, I wasn’t that sick.
 But the doctors kept saying I was.
 It was me, sick, ailing me.
 But at a certain point, I had to ask, “Is it really me or is it them?”
 Because when all was said and done, I was still sick.

 That’s when someone who was as shocked as I was that I wasn’t any better after the whole ordeal suggested I have a hair analysis done.
 It seemed simple (and harmless) enough.
 So, I Googled "Hair Test NYC,” and found a nutritionist who charged $79.00 to run the test.
 I started there.